elkhorn-heavy/walkthroughs/overthewire/natas/level_07.md

 ![A Blank Secret](images/level_07/02_secret_blank.png)

 Putting the file into the URL bar didn't seem to work, as the page is blank.
 But wait - this is the output of the code on the page, not the code itself.
-Right-clicking the page and selecting "View Page Source" shows the source code:
+Right-clicking anywhere on the page and selecting "View Page Source" shows the source code:

 ![The Secret](images/level_07/03_secret.png)